31 August 2021

 Latest React release – summary

-It might be so, but the new gradual upgrade mechanism is a sure sign of things to come in the future.
-With this out of the way, the React team can now move to making developers happy with new React features.
-We’ll be looking forward to the news of the React 18 release.
-Every time a new latest React version comes up, you can be sure to find all the essential information about it here, including how to make a React test of your own application.
+Every time a new latest React version comes up, you can be sure to find all the essential information about it here, including how to make a React test of your own application – so make sure to bookmark the article.

 Of course, even as it is, React continues to win over developers and businesses all over the world.
 If you aren’t familiar with it, I think that now you can add React to your list of considerations for your next software project.